lucatume/testify/README.md

 1. Download the file
 2. Unarchive the file in Sublime Text [packages folder](http://sublimetext.info/docs/en/extensibility/packages.html)

-The new menus and coommand palette options should appear in yout Sublime Text installation
+The new menus and command palette options should appear in yout Sublime Text installation

 ## Usage